snaildos/docs/API.md

 ### Get currently playing: radio.getCurrent GET /radio (200 OK)

-- _This endpoint allows you to access public information of what the radio is currently playing_
+- _This endpoint allows you to access public information about what the radio is currently playing_

   ```jsonc